2003scape/rsc-client/README.md

 ```

 ## options
-present are features from earlier mudclients and/or inspired by modern
+features from earlier mudclients and/or inspired by modern third-party clients
-third-party clients:
+with their default values:

 ```javascript
 // hold down middle click and move the mouse to rotate the camera (only when